goodhousekeeper/delphi_on_modules/README.md

 ### Live demo at [Netlify](https://delphi-js.netlify.com/)

+A folder *delphi-js* will be created in project's home directory after installing the *delphi-js* npm package.
+See [npm-delphi-js project](https://github.com/goodhousekeeper/npm-delphi-js) for more information.

 Features:
 * Rewrite from the scratch with ES6 modules and features in mind
 * Expandable components Library